 The great thing about these three movements is that they not only provide feedback about the value of your Pilates practice, they also have fantastic carry forward to your Pilates practice.
-If you have these three skills I guarantee that you will find the more Pilates repertoire more readily available.
+If you have these three skills I guarantee that you will find the more challenging Pilates repertoire more readily available to you.

 *Carl also has a lot of instructional videos to help with all of these skills here.